 Student Counseling Services

-Our staff is comprised of professionally trained counselors who can assist you with a wide variety of concerns and, while the approaches may vary amongst the staff, we hold a common philosophy: it is our belief that the college experience is all about learning, both in the classroom and out of it.
-Our work focuses on helping students to gain the maximum benefit from their whole experience here at UC.
+Our staff is comprised of professionally trained clinicians, licensed by the State of New York, who can assist you with a wide variety of concerns.
+It is our belief that the college experience is all about learning and growing, both professionally AND personally.
+Our work focuses on helping students gain the maximum benefit from their whole experience here at UC.

 How we can help

-For personal concerns that may arise during a semester, counselors are available to help students directly or with referrals to off-campus agencies and/or counseling services.
-Some examples of concerns we can help you address are:
+For personal concerns that may arise during a semester, counselors are available to help students directly or, if you don't feel comfortable obtaining counseling on campus, we can assist with referrals to off-campus agencies and/or counseling services.

 - Alcohol and substance abuse concerns